 When the hard stuff of life comes up for a day or a season, I can see past the circumstance into the Joy that is still there everyday thanks to the my relationship with my savior.
 This time of year where Joy is a focus of the season, it can call glaring attention when it is actually missing from our lives.
 I pray that you will find your Joy this holiday season too!

 Finding Your Joy

 Joy is nothing that I have earned or mastered.
 If I am able to offer any advice for finding your Joy, it would be to prayerfully open your life to God’s plan.
 Don’t bother making your own plan.
 Don’t try to solve the problems of life alone.
 You might be surprised where it takes you, but I am certain that it will lead you to receive the gifts of Peace and Joy this Christmas season and all year around.

 For me I have found that Joy is not a carefully cultivated intention, but rather a gift freely given everyday.
 Jesus is the Joy in this holiday season!

 “But the angel said to them, “Do not be afraid.
 I bring you good news that will cause great Joy for all the people.
 Today in the town of David a Savior has been born to you; he is the Messiah, the Lord.”
 Luke 2:10-11

 Shannon writes about simple living, attachment parenting, and natural birth at GrowingSlower.
 She is wife to the man created perfectly just for her and is the proud mama to the wild BabyE.
 She would love to connect with you on Facebook, Twitter, Google+.

 Thank you, Shannon!
-Come back this afternoon to hear Anne Bogel’s story of finding joy in the hard places.sign up for once-a-month email updates here!
+Come back this afternoon to hear Anne Bogel’s story of finding joy in the hard places.sign up for email updates here!